ibm-cloud-docs/power-iaas/managing-spp.md

 ### Updating or deleting a shared processor pool
 {: #update-delete-spp}

 To update or delete an SPP, navigate to **Compute** > **Shared processor pools**.
-Then select the SPP that you want to edit, and click on the edit icon.
+Then, select the SPP that you want to edit, and click the edit icon.
 You will receive a notification after the SPP is deleted successfully.

 You can update or delete the following details of an existing SPP: